2006-2015 Mazda Miata

 Record your drive with action cameras

-A GoPro camera is an awesome accessory for long drives in the country, but it can also be a handy thing to have when you're cruising around town.
-If you're a weekend racer, a camera like the Garmin HERO5 hi-def camera (above) will be a great addition to your track day kit.
+An action camera is an awesome accessory for long drives in the country, but it can also be a handy thing to have when you're cruising around town.
+If you're a weekend racer, that camera will also be a great addition to your track day kit.

 Add iPod® and satellite radio adapters

 If you don't want to replace the factory equipment at all, but still want to enjoy great sound while you're enjoying your car, we offer a wide variety of adapters that will allow you to use an iPod, MP3 player, or satellite radio with your Miata's factory audio system.

 Installing a security system in your Miata isn't easy (security systems rarely are), but it's definitely a good idea.
 Our Crutchfield Advisors can help figure out what you need to get the job done, but we usually recommend taking your car and new gear to a professional installer.

 Find the audio gear that fits your car or truck

 Visit our Outfit My Car page and enter your vehicle information to see stereos, speakers, subs, and other audio accessories that will work in your vehicle.